 Have you experienced serious burn injuries in an accident?
 Were your burn injuries the result of someone else’s negligent or intentional actions?
 Anastopoulo Law Firm is ready to help you pursue the compensation and damages that you deserve to help you cover the costs associated with a burn injury.
 Our burn injury attorneys in South Carolina understand the intricacies of burn injuries and their consequences and can deliver the legal representation and advice that you deserve.

 Reach out to us today to discover how we can be of assistance.
 Call (888) 313-5984 or contact us online for a free consultation.

 Understanding the Intricacies of Burn Injury Cases

-- First-degree burns: the least severe type of burn, which is comparable to a sunburn.
-First-degree burns affect the outer layer of the skin and are characterised by minor pain and redness on this region of the skin.
+- First-degree burns: The least severe type of burn, which is comparable to a sunburn, first-degree burns affect the outer layer of the skin and are characterized by minor pain and redness on this region of the skin.